Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Hemophilia

-1. Hemophilia A-classic haemophilia – due to factor 8 deficiency.
+1. Haemophilia A-classic haemophilia – due to factor 8 deficiency.

-2. Hemophilia B-Christmas disease -due to factor 9 deficiency.
+2. Haemophilia Christmas disease -due to factor 9 deficiency.

-3. Von Willebrand’s disease due to deficiency of von Willebrand factor.
+3. Von Willebrand’s disease is due to a deficiency of von Willebrand factor.

 • Easy bruising